 Marina Carniero from XDragoon is from an extremely rich and well-connected family and has her own gigantic RV.
 While she is somewhat shallow and manipulative, she is also loyal and helpful to her friends.
 She is especially so to Renata, who was helpful and friendly to her without knowing who she was.

-Courtney Gripling from As Told by Ginger came off as this from the pilot episode, it has been shown that Courtney is actually a very friendly, nice person, and can be pretty quick to include the "unpopular" girls in whatever she's doing at the time.
-Though she's a self-proclaimed "snob," she's actually very sweet.
-A lot of the time she's a better friend to Ginger than her so-called "BFF" Dodie, and it was usually Courtney's friend Miranda who egged her on toward more Alpha Bitch-like deeds.
+Courtney Gripling came off as a spoiled sweet girl from the pilot episode.
+Courtney is a very friendly, nice person, and can be pretty quick to include the "unpopular" girls in whatever she's doing at the time.
+Though she's a self-proclaimed "snob", she's actually very nice.
+A lot of the time she's a better friend to Ginger than her so-called "BFF" Dodie, and it was usually Courtney's friend Miranda who egged her on toward more Alpha-Bitch-like deeds.

-Macie as well is shown to live in quite a spacious house with a pool and plenty of comforts, being the daughter of two prominent psychologists.
-She'svery shy and awkward but essentially good natured and again, a much better friend to Ginger than Dodie.
+Macie is shown to live in quite a spacious house with a pool and plenty of comforts, being the daughter of two prominent psychologists.
+She's very shy and awkward but essentially good natured and a much better friend to Ginger than Dodie.

 Pops from Regular Show.
 While he doesn't really qualify for the "exceptionally attractive" part of the trope, he DOES come from an exceedingly wealthy family, and is incredibly sweet and kind to everybody.
 He also has a child-like fascination with everything, due to him living a sheltered youth.
 He's also the park manager, but never abuses his position of authority.
 He's a bit of a ditz, but he's an all-around nice, generous person.